LetsGrowMoreCommunity/WebDev-Playyard/Projects/Joke-Telling-Robot/readme.md

 # Joke Telling Robot

 ## About the Project
-It is a simple jaavscript which uses web speech api for telling a joke and for randomly creating a joke, another joke api used.
+It is a simple javascript which uses web speech api for telling a joke and for randomly creating a joke, another joke api used.

 Jokes are based on <b>programming</b>  category.